 The title product designer seems straightforward enough and before digital products came into the picture… it was.
 Back then, product designer was simply another name for an industrial designer, someone who designs manufactured products, such as cars, office supplies and soap bottles.

-Today however, the title product designer is used in the interactive industry to describe a person who’s responsible for designing digital products and has expertise in all or some of the following: UX design, UI design, project management, business and even front-end development.
+Today however what does a product designer do?
+The title product designer is used in the interactive industry to describe a person who’s responsible for designing digital products and has expertise in all or some of the following: UX design, UI design, project management, business and even front-end development.

 Here’s what we’ll cover:

 - What’s the difference between a product designer and a UX designer?

 - What’s the difference between a product designer and a UI designer?

 What is a product designer?